According to Google, 50% of local searches end up with a store visit within 24 hours.

 But that might make you wonder—

-How can you build your local presence to target better local customers?
+How can you build your local SEO presence to target better local customers?

 If you guessed Google My Business, you’re dead right.
 With a well-optimized profile, you’ll attract endless quality customers to your business.